Justice League: Generation Lost: Plot summary

 The plot revolves around the Justice League International, specifically the characters Captain Atom, Booster Gold, Jaime Reyes (the third Blue Beetle), Fire, Ice, and Rocket Red, and their hunt for the recently resurrected Maxwell Lord.
 As the series begins, Lord is the subject of an international manhunt by every law enforcement agency and super-hero on the planet.
 Booster Gold finds him hiding in the abandoned Justice League International embassy in New York, but Lord defeats Booster Gold, leaving him bloody and unconscious.
 When Captain Atom, Ice, Fire, and Skeets, arrive, they discover that Lord has used a machine to amplify his mind control powers to an unprecedented level.
-Superman arrives soon afterward but, when they inform him of Maxwell Lord's narrow escape, Superman indicates that he has no memory of who Lord is.
+Superman arrives soon afterward but, when they inform him of Lord's narrow escape, Superman indicates that he has no memory of who Lord is.

 The team soon discover that Lord has erased all memory of his existence from the minds of everyone but the four of them.
 The four try to relate the truth to other heroes but are universally disbelieved.
 When confronted with an image of Wonder Woman killing Lord, Superman reports that he sees only a photo of Wonder Woman alone.
-When Booster Gold shows the same images to Batman (Dick Grayson) he tells Booster Gold that, as far as the world knows, Bruce Wayne (instead of Max Lord) restarted the Justice League, Lex Luthor usurped the OMAC project and Ted Kord committed suicide.
+When Booster Gold shows the same images to Batman (Dick Grayson) he tells Booster Gold that, as far as the world knows, Bruce Wayne (instead of Maxwell Lord) restarted the Justice League, Lex Luthor usurped the OMAC project and Ted Kord committed suicide.
 Soon, Fire is informed she has failed a psych exam and is dismissed from Checkmate, Guy Gardner claims Ice tried to kill him, and Captain Atom is tricked by Lord into attacking a general and having to fight his way out of an Air Force base.
 Booster Gold is not subject to any such character assassination, his reputation among the superhuman community being already poor, but the four realize Lord is trying to isolate and discredit them.

 Before the team can decide how to proceed, they are called to the aid of Blue Beetle, whose family are under attack from a squad of OMACs.
 It transpires that the alien scarab that gives Beetle his powers also remembers Lord (since it, like Skeets, is an artificial intelligence).
 To escape the OMACs Beetle teleports the group to Russia, where they are confronted by the Rocket Red Brigade.
 The brigade are battling a rogue Rocket Red, an old-time Communist who hates what Russia has become.
 The heroes, initially reluctant to become involved, enter the fray when the battle endangers civilians, separating the attacking Red - later identified as Gavril Ivanovich - from the group.
 The team's roster thus expanded, Booster Gold realizes that Lord is manipulating them into recreating the lineup of the old JLI.
 Via a comms device in the armour of a fallen Rocket Red, Lord tells them he excluded them deliberately from the mindwipe in an effort to protect them, and offers them a chance to work with him in "saving the world".